How Important Is Intimacy in a Relationship

 Your submission, dedication, belongingness, desperation for each other-everything is reflected when you become physically intimate with your partner.

 Apart from sexual chemistry, a simple back rub, a romantic body massage, holding hands, cozy hugs, or a sweet kiss are also considered forms of physical intimacy.

 From overcoming insecurities and mitigating differences to feel the warmth of love, physical intimacy has a great role in relationships.

 Without physical intimacy, a marriage or relationship can’t flourish and sustain properly.

 The video below discusses John Kironde’s technique of skin to skin meditation to improve physical intimacy in the relationship.
 Try it out:

 Intellectual intimacy: Liberty of expressing opinions for better communication

 When two persons connect intellectually, they feel safe and comfortable to share their views on any matter, without fear of consequences.
-From politics, child rearing, family expense to international matters, they can express their views and argue.
+From politics, child-rearing, and family expense to international matters, they can freely express their views and argue.

-No matter how much shortcomings or limitations we have, we always wish to be accepted and loved by our partners.
-In order to keep aside all of your differences towards a healthy a relationship, having intimacy, both physically and emotionally, is mandatory.
+No matter how many shortcomings or limitations we have, we always wish to be accepted and loved by our partners.
+To keep aside all of your differences towards a healthy relationship, having intimacy, both physically and emotionally, is mandatory.